Zunaeed-Imran/Laravel_Tutorial/README.md

 -   service providers are the most important aspect of the entire Laravel bootstrap process.
 -   Dependency injection is: class dependencies are "injected" into the class via the constructor.
 -   Remember, controllers, event listeners, middleware, and various other types of classes within Laravel applications are always resolved using the container:
+-   `Redirect Routes` This method provides a convenient shortcut so that you do not have to define a full route or controller for performing a simple redirect:

 #### Done task for today